-The Catt Center fosters civic engagement by Iowa State students, faculty, and staff as well as local and state community members through its student voter engagement work, undergraduate internships and Legacy of Heroines Scholarship Program, sponsorship of visits by prominent political leaders and scholars, and the Ready to Run® Iowa campaign training program.
+The Catt Center fosters civic engagement by Iowa State students, faculty, and staff as well as local and state community members through its student voter engagement work, sponsorship of visits by prominent political leaders and scholars, and Legacy of Heroines Scholarship Program.

 The center also works closely with Iowa State University’s Center for Cyclone Civics to provide opportunities for education and research on civic education and free speech.